ousecTic/xAPI-workshop-app/README.md

 ## Overview

 This project originated from a workshop conducted at the IEEE ICICLE conference.
-Due to the overwhelmingly positive feedback received, I've decided to make this resource freely available to the public.
+Due to the positive feedback received, I've decided to make this resource freely available to the public.
 It serves multiple purposes:

 1. As a learning tool for anyone interested in understanding xAPI (Experience API).
 2. As a template for educators, trainers, and developers to conduct their own workshops on xAPI.